JureVeraja/jureveraja.github.io/_posts/2020-12-08-Redistribution and Suboptimal routing.md

   <1-65535>  EIGRP MTU of the path
 ```

 In our topology example it doesn't matter the actual metric the EIGRP calculates from the given values, but in your example it might be different so you can tweak it alittle bit.

 Once we redistributed, we can head over to Router 4 and 5 to check their routing table and their EIGRP config:

-### Router 4
+### Router 4 EIGRP route and configuration

 ```router eigrp 1
  network 10.0.0.0